VecComp: Vector Computing via MIMO Digital Over-the-Air Computation: Numerical Experiments

 \subsection{Computational Complexity of the Design}

-To complement the performance results, we provide the computational complexity of {VecComp} and a naïve $L$-dimensional extension based on Remark~\ref{rem:complexity}, both relative to ChannelComp.
+To complement the performance results, we provide the computational complexity of {VecComp}, MIMO SumComp~\cite{razavikia2023SumCode}, and a naïve $L$-dimensional extension based on Remark~\ref{rem:complexity}, both relative to ChannelComp.
 Figure~\ref{fig:ratio_sdp_dec} depicts the ratios of the SDP solving cost and decoding cost with respect to {ChannelComp} when $L=1$, while varying the order of modulation $q$, the number of nodes $K$, and the vector length $L$.
-The results show that the complexity of {VecComp} grows only linearly in $L$, leading to a constant ratio (equal to $L$) when compared with {ChannelComp}.
-In contrast, the naïve extension exhibits exponential growth in $L$, with ratios that increase rapidly on the logarithmic scale.
-These results highlights that {VecComp} achieves substantial computational savings: it preserves the same order of complexity as {ChannelComp} in $q$ and $K$, while scaling only with a linear factor $L$.
+The results show that the complexity of {VecComp} grows only linearly in $L$, leading to a constant ratio (equal to $L$) when compared }{\change with {ChannelComp}.
+In contrast, MIMO SumComp does not incur any optimization overhead, as it admits a closed-form solution for modulation mapping.
+The naïve extension of ChannelComp, however, exhibits exponential growth in $L$, with ratios that increase rapidly on the logarithmic scale.
+These results highlights that {VecComp} achieves substantial computational savings: it preserves the same order of complexity as {ChannelComp} in $q$ and $K$, while scaling with a linear factor $L$. }